sajeev-68/AI-dataset-enhancer/README.md

 - The prompt used is a custom one, feel free to change the format of the prompt, the max new tokens and the temprature
 - This only works for linux/wsl with nvidia gpus(with support for the cuda container toolkit)
 - The code can be adapted to also create samples from scratch, but the quality depends on the model that is pulled.
+- Be sure to create the data directory and add the input file.

 ### Key Features